pascal-fb-martin/motionCenter/README.md

 The motionCenter system configuration is organized as follow:

 The tclhttpd configuration (e.g. /etc/default/tclhttpd) is extended to define the installation path for the motionCenter software: Config motionCenter _path_.

-The config/cameras.rc file declares the list of cameras.
-Each line defines a camera name and URI for one camera.
-This is used for the live video mosaic.
-For example:

-   camera cam1 camserver1:8081

-   camera cam2 camserver2:8081

-   ...

 The config/orvibo.rc file declares the Orvibo WiFi sockets.
 Each line defines a name, MAC address and IP address for one socket.
 For example: